nicolashernandez/PyRATA/README.md

 * regex operation in addition to match operation, offer the substitution sub/// and the annotation annotate/// ; the new feature is added to the current feature structure in a BIO style
 * handle sequence of tokens with a BIO value as a single token
 * extend the content of possible values of atomic constraints
-* declare a regex as a value of atomic constraint
 * allow wildcards
 * capture index of groups (identifiers required)
 * reuse groups in regex